Germany opens programme for climate overhaul of heavy industry

 Manufacturers in the paper, glass, steel and chemical sectors are among the industries that will be considered for funding under the programme.

-According to the ministry, the contracts are intended to avoid a total of around 350 million tonnes of carbon dioxide emissions by 2045.
+According to the ministry, the contracts are intended to avoid a total of around 350 million tons of carbon dioxide emissions by 2045.

+The IG Metall industrial trade union welcomed the start of the tendering process, but would like to see even more commitment to the preservation of endangered industrial jobs.

 "Extensive state support is necessary if the politically desired transformation towards climate neutrality is to succeed in a short space of time," said BDI President Siegfried Russwurm, who pointed to major up-front costs for companies.